 The communication in the chat window between the end-user and our backend is securely transmitted in a private Pusher channel.
 The Pusher client is set up with our unique application key and each chat session is given a private channel for communication.
 All incoming messages are authenticated to ensure that only authorized users has access to the channel and can send messages to and receive replies from the bot.

-The security and encryption methods of the chat bubble is explained in the diagram below:
+The security and encryption methods of Kindly Chat is explained in the diagram below:

-User connects to bot by activating chat bubble.
+- User connects to bot by activating clicking the Kindly Chat icon.

 Again, explained using a sequence diagram: